protonemedia/laravel-form-components/README.md

 ### Customize the components

 You can bind your own component classes to any of the elements.
 In the `form-components.php` configuration file, you can change the class *per* component.
-As the logic for the components is quite complex, it is strongly recommended to duplicate the default component as a starting point, and start editing from there.
+As the logic for the components is quite complex, it is strongly recommended to duplicate the default component as a starting point and start editing.
 You'll find the default component classes in the `vendor/protonemedia/laravel-form-components/src/Components` folder.

 ### Prefix the components